We are aware that boarding is a new experience for many of our students.

-Our boarding staff members strive to make Nobel International School Algarve a “home away from home”, both for new students and those familiar with boarding.
+Our dedicated boarding staff team strives to make Nobel International School Algarve a “home away from home”, both for new students and those familiar with boarding.

 We provide constant supervision to ensure our boarders’ safety.
 From Monday to Friday our boarding staff are on campus from 15:00 to 09:00, and they are present 24 hours a day during weekends and bank holidays.
 Experienced in pastoral care, these boarding staff make sure that all resident students have time and space to do their homework and that they receive assistance if needed.
 Our boarding staff strive to:

 - set an example of civility, tolerance and responsibility